 Our Sixth Grade Program focuses on children that are eleven to twelve years old.

 Our program has a touch of excitement with Social Studies covering Biblical history and ancient civilizations up to the time of the Early Church.
-Science covers Human Anatomy and Physiology, including an exciting science kit.
+Science covers gardening and small garden creatures.
 Students continue to grow in their reading and math skills, including learning about fractions, decimals, percentages, basic geometry, maps, graphs, charts, units of measure, averaging, rounding, and Roman Numerals.

 6th grade includes: